MicrosoftDocs/security/zero-trust/identity.md

  - [Start rolling out passwordless credentials](https://docs.microsoft.com/azure/active-directory/authentication/howto-authentication-passwordless-deployment) in your organization.

-## User, device, location, and behavior is analyzed in real time to determine risk and deliver ongoing protection
+## V. User, device, location, and behavior is analyzed in real time to determine risk and deliver ongoing protection

 Real-time analysis is critical for determining risk and protection.